 In the early 1970s there was no access to communication tools for the Inuit of Northern Quebec (now known as Nunavik).
 This was a challenge that many faced and the reason for Taqramiut Nipingat’s current existence.

 In this report, you will read about the history of TNI, the challenges, the financial situation and what the future holds.

 Who is TNI?

-Taqramiut Nipingat Inc. (TNI) was originally incorporated as a not-for-profit organization under Part II of the Canada Corporations Act in September 1975.
+Taqramiut Nipingat Inc. (TNI) was originally incorporated as a non-profit organization under Part II of the Canada Business Corporations Act in September 1975.
 On September 25, 2014, we obtained our Certificate of continuance and made the transition to the Canada Not-for-profit Corporations Act.
 We celebrated our 40th anniversary in 2015.

 We operate our own regional radio network since 2006.
 We broadcast in Nunavik’s 14 communities, at one mining site and through live streaming on our website, www.tni-rtn.com.
 We broadcast 12 hours per day, 5 days per week for a total of 60 hours per week.
 We presently produce 4 hours of new content per day (down from 5 hours a day in 2016-17) and we cover many special regional events.
 All our radio programming is in the Inuktitut language.
 We broadcast close to 3,000 hours per year.